 You’ll hear a beep, and you can pass through the turnstile.

 What If I Have a Stroller?

 As you can probably tell, you won’t be able to fit that stroller through the subway turnstile.
 Simply remove your child from the stroller, and leave the stroller near the emergency exit gate.
 Once you and your child have passed through the turnstile, open the emergency exit gate and claim your stroller.
 This trick also works relatively well for large luggage, too.

 Congrats!
 You’ve made it into the New York City subway system!
 Need more help riding the subway?
 Check out my Beginner’s Guide to Riding the Subway.
 Have any additional questions?
 Ask them in the comments below!

 Feel like buying a MetroCard is just too stressful?
 No worries, I’ve got you covered.
-Just contact me, and I’ll send one to you!
+Just order one of my NYC Survival Kits to skip the entire process!